enisbaskapan/IMDb-Top-250-Movies-Analysis/README.md

 Most Grossing Genres <br />
 Average Duration in Minutes by Genre <br />
 Average Awar Win Percentage (Awards / Total Nominations) by Genre <br />
-Percentage of Movies in Top 250 Before and Afte 2000
+Percentage of Movies in Top 250 Before and After 2000